 The Weird Stuff: You’re not in Kansas anymore.
 Bring a few plastic bags with toilet paper for bush bathroom breaks and thank you cards for tips on the safari.

-All photos courtesy of Becky’s parents and used with permission.
 Some products mentioned in this article are affiliate links; thanks for your support of The Girl and Globe if you choose to purchase these items.